Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond

 \textbf{Model configurations evaluation.}~ Firstly, we illustrate the effect of network architecture by changing the number of convolutional layers of either Matching Network (MN) or Regularization Network (RN).
 Our deep framework uses a three-layer matching network and three-layer regularization network at each level.
 Tab.~\ref{tab:ablation-configurations} shows the results by four variants that use one layer ($-$) and six layers ($+$) and keeping the rest the same.
 As shown, the larger-capacity matching network leads to better results, resembling the critical role of data matching term for accurate spatial correspondence.
 Further, we consider the case where the regularization network is eliminated and only the matching network is engaged for the registration process to figure out the significance of regularization on the deformation field.
 From Tab.~\ref{tab:ablation-block} we can see that the participation of regularization can ideally exploit the context information to refine the predicted field and obviously promote the registration performance.
 Besides, we observe in experiments that a deeper network architecture could more easily get stuck at overfitting, which can be solved by employing more training data.
-Therefore, we adopt the 3-stage model to perform the following experiments.
+Therefore, we adopt the 3-scale model to perform the following experiments.